NiroshanLW/ansible-cisco-ios-upgrade-v3/README.md

         when:
           - ansible_net_filesystems_info['flash:']['spacefree_kb'] < {{ ios_size }}
           - '"{{ ios_file }}" not in ios_in_flash0.stdout[0]'

+First, existing IOS is deleted if there is no sufficient space to copy the IOS file.
+A parameter collected from IOS facts collections is used here to build the logic - ansible_net_filesystems_info['flash:']['spacefree_kb'] - is compared against ios_size variable in var file.
+When condition assures that IOS is deleted only when sufficient space is not there.

       - name: Assert that there is enough flash space for upload
         assert: